Evanroby/evanroby-cogs/README.md

 # Evanroby Cogs - Installation Guide

-This guide will walk you through installing and loading cogs from the **Evanroby-Cogs** repository on your Red-Discord Bot.
+This guide will walk you through installing and loading cogs from the **Evanroby-cogs** repository on your Red-Discord Bot.

 ---